SchmockLord/Base-EFI-for-Intel-11th-Gen-Rocket-Lake/README.md

 - USB-Settings: XHCI Hand-off
 - OS type: Windows 8.1/10 UEFI Mode or OTHER
 - SATA Mode: AHCI

+# Creating a macOS Installer Stick

+You should do these steps on a real Mac.

+1. Insert a USB-Stick with at least 16GB.
+A stick with an LED is recommended to see if it is doing something.
+2. Erase the stick with GUID partition scheme and macOS Journaled (Extended) format.
+3. Rename the volume to "MyVolume".
+4. Download macOS from the App Store.
+After downloading you should have an installer in the applications folder.
+5. Go to this page and copy the terminal command for your macOS version: [Create a bootable USB installer for macOS](https://support.apple.com/de-de/HT201372)
+6. Open terminal and paste the command, e.g. for Monterey "sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume"
+7. Hit enter and commit the upcoming questions with Y for Yes. macOS should now create your macOS Installer stick.
+8. When the installer stick creation is finished, the installer volume should be mounted.
+9. Download and open Hackintool and go into the "Disks" menu.
+Click the double arrow beside your installer stick to mount its EFI-partition.
+10. Copy the EFI folder into the root of the EFI-partition.
+When you open the EFI-partition you should have EFI-folder with the OC and Boot folder inside.
+11. Adjust your BIOS-settings and boot from the stick in the UEFI-mode.
+12. Start the macOS installation.

 # Secure Boot